Olivia Chang

 Research & Landscape Review:

 I began by reviewing a variety of wheelchair manuals, some written in Swahili and others from international contexts.
-Most manuals were dense, legalistic, and with long paragraphs and excessive legal warnings.
+Most manuals were dense and legalistic, with long paragraphs and excessive legal warnings.

 Initial Stakeholder Engagement: